plomek/Axon-Robot/README.md

 - **Movements:** The robot can move its arms, "drive," and turn his head.
 - **Voice-Controlled:** Uses AI-powered speech recognition for voice-based control.
-- **Modular & Customizable:** The magnetic "armor" is easly deatachable for easy replacement and modification.
+- **Modular & Customizable:** The magnetic "armor" is easily detachable for easy replacement and modification.
-- **CAD Designs Included:** All the CAD files are available for anyone interested in building or modifying the robot.
+- **CAD Designs Included:** All the CAD files are avilable for anyone interested in building or modifying the robot.
 - **Simple Knowledge Base:** Works like a basic chatbot, with UART actions so you can execute any command on esp32 to make it do stuff.

 ## CAD Models

-All of the CAD files are available on [Onshape](https://cad.onshape.com/documents/940cdfcdb0dfad6e1a4b6d02/w/9cf2ed19ea888e5cc5dfd799/e/9b8e8ab3c406b01155d91643) and stl files avillable on [Printables](https://www.printables.com/model/1260260-axon-open-source-humanoid-robot).
-This project is <b>not beginer friendly!</b> You should have some knowlage about 3D printing and CAD preferably onshape.
+All of the CAD files are available on [Onshape](https://cad.onshape.com/documents/940cdfcdb0dfad6e1a4b6d02/w/9cf2ed19ea888e5cc5dfd799/e/9b8e8ab3c406b01155d91643) and stl files available on [Printables](https://www.printables.com/model/1260260-axon-open-source-humanoid-robot).
+This project is <b>not beginner friendly!</b> You should have some knowledge about 3D printing and CAD preferably onshape.
 Some parts will need to be split into smaller pieces unless you have a very large 3D printer.
 The robot was designed to be printed on a 420x420 mm build plate.
 It was printed it on the Neptune 4 Max, but it should be possible to print it on a smaller 3D printer with some adjustments.
 It might even be better to print the base in multiple parts to make it easier to open after assembly.

-As of now, some parts still need to be CNC-cut from metal, along with two metal sheets that need to be CNC'd and bent into shape.
-However, It should be redesiged to be 3D printable and possibly to use servos instead of unreliable geared motors with encoders whitch are hard to controll, making the robot easier to replicate.
+As of now, some parts still need to be CNC-cut from metal, along with two metal sheets that need to be CNC'd and bent into shape. however, It should be redesigned to be 3D printable and possibly to use servos instead of unreliable geared motors with encoders which are hard to control, making the robot easier to replicate.

-The robot is supported by a structural aluminum profile, 20x20 mm with a 6 mm slot, which needs to be connected to the center of the bottom plate whith can be done, for example, using a metal plate and corner brackets.
+The robot is supported by a structural aluminum profile, 20x20 mm with a 6 mm slot, which needs to be connected to the center of the bottom plate which can be done, for example, using a metal plate and corner brackets.

 ## Installation & Setup